Transgender Services Committee

-ALL ARE INVITED to be a part of creating this peer-support environment on the 1st and 3rd Thursdays of every month from 7-9 PM at SPECTRUM.
+ALL ARE INVITED to be a part of creating this peer-support environment on the 1st and 3rd Thursdays of every month and the 2nd and 4th Mondays of every month from 7-9 PM at SPECTRUM.

 The Transgender Peer Support Group is an informal, discussion based, drop-in program.
 This group is a space for anyone that identifies within the trans/gender variant umbrella, including but not limited to: transgender, transsexual, genderqueer, gender fluid, non-binary, genderless, agender, non-gendered, third gender, two spirit, bigender, transman, transwoman, neutrois, questioning and beyond.